wqlevi/Notes/Cheetsheet.md

 :tse # to toggle "*" in environments
 ]] # * in NORMAL mode jump to next block | in INSERT mode close the environment
 ~~~
+### Zathura
+more of the shortcuts for the viewer is listed [here](http://manpages.ubuntu.com/manpages/xenial/man1/zathura.1.html)